Mjz86/c_colon/mcc.md

-qualiexpr(T V)/qualiexpr() ( deafult):
+qualiexpr(T V)/qualiexpr() ( default):

 an special qualifier.

  V itself has a type with its qualifiers,

- the value of V can be changed by the constexpr code section by qualiexprof(indentifier)  that accecess the V inside (needs to have unsafe(qualiexprof) , beacuse E colon does not need this level of power).
+ the value of V can be changed by the `constexpr` code section by qualiexprof(indentifier)  that accecess the V inside (needs to have unsafe(qualiexprof) , beacuse E colon does not need this level of power).

  any function attempting to caputure this qualifier inside its scope needs to be a template,